kblomqvist/yasha/README.md

   url: {{ 'POSTGRES_URL' | env }}
 ```

+Params: default=None

 ### subprocess (Python >= 3.5)

-The `subprocess` filter allows you to spawn new processes, connect to their input/output/error pipes via CompletedProcess instance.
+The `subprocess` filter allows you to spawn new processes and connect to their output/error pipes via `CompletedProcess` instance.
 Use in conjunction with `stdout` and `stderr` filters in a template like:

 ```jinja
 os: